 There is a dirt path that takes you in a loop around many of the structures.

-Some, like the bunkhouses, are in good conditions with others collapsed on the ground or simply no longer there.
+Some, like the bunkhouses, are in good condition with others are collapsed on the ground or simply no longer there.

 It is interesting to walk around and see them all, especially after reading about the history of the area.